For-Lin0601/ChatBot/README.md

 # ChatBot
-a fucking ChatBot on QQ, weChat and GPT
+a fucking ChatBot on QQ, weChat and GPT.